-- apply abstract theorizing in an appropriate theoretical framework to consider the essential issues for a variety of problems in international macroeconomics and finance. - apply economic concepts that have a broad use for decision making, e.g. opportunity cost, equilibrium, disequilibrium, and expectations, and demonstrate how these concepts are dealt with in the context of international macroeconomics and finance. - demonstrate ideas and solve problems in international macroeconomics and finance using graphical, algebraic, and calculus-based techniques.
+- 4. apply abstract theorizing in an appropriate theoretical framework to consider the essential issues for a variety of problems in international macroeconomics and finance. - 5. apply economic concepts that have a broad use for decision making, e.g. equilibrium, disequilibrium, and expectations, and demonstrate how these concepts are dealt with in the context of international macroeconomics and finance. - 6. demonstrate ideas and solve problems in international macroeconomics and finance using graphical and algebraic techniques.